The Best Places To Go Ice Skating Across Canada

 Find it: Plaster Rock, plasterrockvillage.com

-The low-down: This ice skating rink on Roulston Lake is divided up into 20 separate quadrants, perfect for individual hockey games or a more private skating venture.
-In February, they host an international pond hockey competition, but during the rest of the winter months, it is open to the public.
+The low-down: When frozen, Roulston Lake can fit up to 20 separate quadrants, perfect for individual hockey games or a more private skating venture.
+In February, they host an international pond hockey competition, but during the rest of the winter months, it is open to the public — just skate at your own discretion.

 Times: Anytime